puneet-khatri/Flask-Docker-app/README.md

 ## Task 3: Implementing a Canary Release with Argo Rollouts (Limited by Local Resources)

 Due to resource constraints on the local development machine, a full implementation of a canary release with Argo Rollouts wasn't feasible.
-These limitations, as you experienced during deployment, could include:
+These limitations, as i experienced during deployment, could include:

 * **Limited CPU/Memory Availability:** Minikube and Argo CD require a certain amount of system resources to run effectively.
 A low-end machine might struggle to handle both simultaneously while maintaining stability.
 * **Thermal Throttling:** As mentioned, overheating every 15 minutes indicates potential resource limitations on the laptop.
 This can significantly impact the performance of Minikube and Argo CD, hindering the stability required for a canary release.